libdynd/dynd-python/doc/source/dev.rst

 ================================

-The DyND library, in its initial conception, is trying to work well in two worlds as both a C++ library and a Python module.
+The DyND library, in its initial conception, is trying to work well in two worlds, as both a C++ library and a Python module.
 In both languages, DyND should feel like a native first-class project, interacting with the features of each language in the way heavy users